 - Telephone calls: The information you disclose over a telephone call may be written within your Health Records by the Trust either to support your care or as a record of the conversation.
 Ordinarily we will inform you if we record or monitor any telephone calls you make to the Trust.
 This is to increase your security, for our record keeping of the phone call and for training and quality purposes.

 - Emails: If you email us we may keep a record of your contact and your email address.

 - Other organisations: We may receive information from other organisations that are also required by law to share information with us about you, to help us have a full picture of your needs and provide you with care.
 Some examples of information we receive from other organisations are:

 - Referrals - We may receive referrals or a transfer of your notes to specific specialties as a result of your care being transferred to our organisation.
 This can be from another Trust, your GP or any health or social care provider initiating a referral.

 - Direct access - The Trust and its staff may, on a need to know basis have access to specific clinical systems from other organisation such as the summary care record, other Trust clinical systems in order to access information about you that is relevant to your care delivery.
 All systems are auditable and access is on a need to know basis

-Our staff will use this information to enable them to assess your health and to decide what care and treatment you will need.
+Predominantly we will use your data for direct care purposes, where our staff will use this information to enable them to assess your health and to decide what care and treatment you will need.
 To maintain the accuracy of this information it will be regularly up dated and kept securely.